nss-nightclass-projects/exercise-vault/JS_translator.md

 5. Include the appropriate section of your Moqup on the github project card.

 ---

 ## Optional Bonus

 1. I'm Feeling Lucky
 > Have an additional button that says **I'm Feeling Lucky**.
-When the user clicks that button your code should randomly decide what language to translate to.
+When the user clicks that button your code should randomly decide what language to translate to and output it to the DOM.

 2. Read the answer
 > In addition to inserting the translated text into the HTML document, have the browser read the translated text to the user.

+3. Make Your Own Bonus
+> After you complete all of the above, you may come up with your own feature and get it approved by your product owners (the instructors) before you implement it.